PRAGMATICS AND THE TEACHING OF ENGLISH LITERATUREAdriansyah A. Katili

 4. Be orderly.

-Grice says that when a speaker flouts a maxim, that the hearer may find the implicature, that is the meaning which is implied by the speaker.
+Grice says that when a speaker flouts a maxim, the hearer may find the implicature, that is the meaning which is implied by the speaker.
 Take the following utterance as an example:

 Peter: Do you want some coffee?